Why Choose DeKalb County, Georgia

 - DeKalb ranks fourth in total population

-- DeKalb ranks second in total labor force and can attract a labor force of 1.4 million from six metro area counties
+- DeKalb ranks second in the total labor force and can attract a labor force of 1.4 million from six metro area counties

 - DeKalb’ s personal income is the third highest in Georgia and 14% above the state average